Hugh de Pateshull

 Hugh de Pateshull (Note: Sometimes Hugh Pattishall or Hugh Pateshull) (died December 1241) was a medieval Bishop of Coventry and Lichfield.

 Pateshull was the son of Simon of Pattishall (a royal justice) and Simon's wife Amice.
-A royal clerk and a clerk of the exchequer, Hugh had custody of the Exchequer seal—Pateshull's position was a precursor office to the Chancellor of the Exchequer.
+A royal clerk and a clerk of the exchequer, Pateshull had custody of the Exchequer seal—Pateshull's position was a precursor office to the Chancellor of the Exchequer.
 He was also a canon of St. Paul's when he was selected to be Lord High Treasurer in 1234, holding that office until 1240.

 Pateshull was elected bishop in 1239, and consecrated on 1 July 1240.
 He died on either 7 December or 8 December 1241 at Potterspury and was buried in Lichfield Cathedral.